mthh/contour-wasm/README.md

 ### Micro-benchmark

 **Performance of `isobands` function from this module compared to [MarchingSquaresJS.isoBands](https://github.com/RaumZeit/MarchingSquares.js/)**
+(which is also the package used internally by [turf-isobands](https://github.com/Turfjs/turf/tree/master/packages/turf-isobands)).

 | Data size (number of points) | Number of intervals | MarchingSquares.js | contour-wasm |
 |------------------------------|---------------------|--------------------|--------------|